Chinch-Bug/clangen-genemod/docs/dev/writing/shortevents.md

     need to make an accessory tag list

 ### m_c:dict[str, various]
->Specifies the requirements for the main cat (m_c) of the event.
+>Specifies the requirements for the main rabbit (m_c) of the event.
 >
 >**age:[list]** : a list of ages m_c can be. if they can be anything, use "any".
 [Possible Ages](reference/index.md#__tabbed_2_1)
 >
 >**status:[list]** : a list of statuses m_c can b. if they can be anything, use "any".
 [Possible Statuses](reference/index.md#__tabbed_2_2)

 !!! tip
     Keep in mind that the status and ages you input can limit each other!
-For example, if you add "kitten" to `age`, remember that kitten age cats can only ever have the kitten status.
-This means that you *could* leave `status` as "any" and be secure in the knowledge that kitten status cats will be the only ones chosen.
+For example, if you add "kit" to `age`, remember that kit age rabbits can only ever have the kit status.
+This means that you *could* leave `status` as "any" and be secure in the knowledge that kit status rabbits will be the only ones chosen.

-    Another example could be adding "leader" to `status`.
-If you do so, then you don't need to include all the age states possible for a leader in `age`.
+    Another example could be adding "chief rabbit" to `status`.
+If you do so, then you don't need to include all the age states possible for a chief rabbit in `age`.
 Rather, you can leave `age` as "any".

     However, remember the wide range of ages and statuses we have and how they can overlap with each other.
-It's possible to have warriors who graduate early and are still adolescent age.
-It's also possible for apps to train longer than usual and become young adults without becoming warriors.
-Elders, likewise, can be both young and old cats as it's possible for cats to retire to the elder den at any age.
+It's possible to have rabbits who graduate early and are still adolescent age.
+It's also possible for apps to train longer than usual and become young adults without becoming rabbits.
+Elders, likewise, can be both young and old rabbits as it's possible for rabbits to retire to the elder den at any age.

 >**relationship_status:[list]** : dictates what relationships m_c must have towards r_c.
 Do not use this section if there is no r_c in the event.